SAP-archive/devops-docker-cx-server/cx-server-companion/life-cycle-scripts/CX-SERVER-SECURITY.md

 Jenkins has a default password for the `admin` account set.
 You can get it by running `./cx-server initial-credentials` once your Jenkins is up and running.
+Please change it as soon as you can to a secure password.
+Go to http://localhost/user/admin/configure (you might need to replace localhost with the IP or hostname) to do that.

 The `latest` tag of the CX Server Docker images are rebuilt on a regular basis.
 To benefit from updated Jenkins core and plugin versions, you should stop, remove, and restart your CX Server instance on a regular basis.